Shijō Kawaramachi

-Shijō Kawaramachi (四条河原町) is a vibrant part of central Kyoto, Japan where Shijō and Kawaramachi Streets intersect.
+Shijō Kawaramachi (四条河原町) is a part of central Kyoto, Japan where Shijō and Kawaramachi Streets intersect.
 Kawaramachi Street runs parallel to the Kamo River on the eastern side of Kyoto, while Shijō Street runs east–west through the center of the city.

 Stores

 Two of four corners of the intersection are occupied by department stores: Takashimaya at the southwest corner and Kyoto Marui at the southeast corner.
 Kyoto Marui opened on April 27, 2011 replacing Hankyu Department Store, which closed on August 22, 2010.

 Railway station

 Kyoto-kawaramachi Station is the terminal of the Hankyu Kyoto Line (Hankyu Railway) in Kyoto.
 The underground station lies beneath the Shijō Kawaramachi intersection.
 Passengers may change trains from Kyoto-kawaramachi Station to Gion-Shijō Station (Keihan Railway Keihan Main Line), which is located beyond the Kamo River.

 The real estate around Kawaramachi station at one time ranked among the most valuable in Japan before the real estate bubble burst in the early '90s.

 Currently, the station connects underground to department stores such as Takashimaya, which has an eclectic food market on its basement floor.
 The station also connects underground to Karasuma Station.